 Canadian business credit reports contain business identification details, including the years your business has been on file.
 They also include your predictive risk score.
 Like a personal credit score, business predictive risk scores put a number to the apparent health of your business for the next year.

 Of course, business credit scores contain the history of your business’s credit payments and financial history.
 This includes your business’s current lines of credit or any other kind of outstanding debt.

 For properties that will be owner occupied, lenders will assess your current business income against the size of the mortgage you’re looking for.
 Your business’s income will also be compared against your business debt.

 Businesses that have been running for longer and produce more steady income will be viewed more favourably.
 You will normally have to provide your business’s projections and income statements to commercial mortgage lenders.
 Some lenders will also insist on a minimum annual income alongside their debt level requirements.
 They normally favour liquid funds and not equity.

 For non-owner occupied properties, lenders will look at the financials for the company that owns the property to determine the gross and net rents generated by the property.

 A DSC (debt-service coverage) ratio is one of the metrics used to cover a property’s ability to pay back a loan based on its net income.
-This ratio gives you the maximum amount that you can borrow, each lender has different criteria based on the location, use and occupancy of the property.
+This ratio gives you the maximum amount that you can borrow, each lender has different criteria based on the location, use, and occupancy of the property.
 A DSC ratio of 1 means that your building is 100% capable of servicing all debt.
 While requirements can vary between lenders, most prefer a ratio of at least 1.25.

 After considering the above factors, lenders will tell you exactly how much deposit would be required for a commercial loan from them.
 By taking certain actions, such as increasing your business’s income and debt ratios, you may be able to qualify for a smaller down payment.